pjaos/ct6_meter_os/hardware/README.md

 The [case](case) folder contains the FreeCad (0.20.2) design files for this project.

+### Dissembling a CT6 unit

+Some info on how to take a CT6 unit apart if you want access to the PCB can be found here [here](README_DISSEMBLY.md)

 ## Power Supply
 This project requires the use of an AC - AC supply.
 The CT6 PCB assembly is calibrated using the power supply detailed below.